latex3/babel/README.md

 ### Summary of latest changes
 ```
+3.87  (dev)
+      * Fixes:
+        - Typo in 'syllable' counter name.
+        - Language leakage with xetex, on-the-fly loading in a few
+          locales.

 3.86  2023-02-13
       * New macro \localerestoredirs (lua).
       * Improved tabular in bidi texts (lua).
 See #221.